3BioCompBio/AbAgym/README.md

 ## 📦 Contents of the Repository

+AbAgym is a manually curated collection of 67 antibody-antigen specific DMS datasets from the scientific literature.
+It contains ~335k non-redundant data points about the effect of single amino acid substitutions on antibody-antigen binding, including 37,361 interface mutations.
+Also, each DMS dataset comes with an associated 3D structure in PDB format.
+Details about the data collection and curation process can be found in our publication.

 | File | Description |
 |------|-------------|
 | `AbAgym_data_full.csv` | ~576k raw mutation data, includes redundancy from homo-oligomers |